The biggest news from Samsung's Galaxy S10 event

 -

-Unfortunately, all that technology will cost you dearly -- the Galaxy Fold will sell for $1,980 (€2,000) on April 26th.
+Unfortunately, all that technology will cost you dearly: The Galaxy Fold will sell for $1,980 (€2,000) on April 26th.
 That's expensive even as far as premium phones go, so you're clearly paying an early adopter tax.

 New wearables: The Galaxy Watch Active and Galaxy Buds